iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week8_mapbox/W8_mapbox2.md

-# Week 8 - Data-driven styling and interactivity in Mapb
+# Week 8 - Data-driven styling and interactivity in Mapbox

 **Today we will cover**
 - Data-driven styling
 - CSS styling: sizing our elements
 - Interactivity: Layer selection
-- Camera: Adjusting the field of view

 # 0. READ ME: A note about web address nomenclature, case sensitivity, spaces, quotation marks, and indents